Ornithopter models EV1 to EV4

 The first flying electric bird

-(Elektro Vogel No. 1)
+(Electro Vogel No. 1)

-EV1 with wings at the upper final stroke positon.
+Wings in the upper final stroke position

-The twisting along the whole span unfortunately was too small for powered flight.
-It was made harder by the large rigid trailing edge.
+for powered flight.
+It was made harder by the large rigid trailing

-Length 1.6 m, outer diameter 147 mm, fuselage side approx 10 mm, made of rigid foam rings, covered with polyester-glass laminate.
+Length 1.6 m, outer diameter 147 mm, fuselage side approx. 10 mm, made of rigid foam rings, covered with polyester-glass laminate.

 Open fuselage and wing attachment